CC-HIC/Data_Dictionary/README.md

 This is a comprehensive data specification for CC-HIC designed to facilitate the ETL to OMOP (OHDSI CDM).
 We follow the same conventions as detailed on the OHDSI Common Data Model wiki.

-The founding axioms to follow when performing your ETL are:
+The founding axioms apply when performing your ETL:
 - If something happens, we must know about it and have a record.
 - If there is no record, it must follow that nothing happened.